‘Dinners to Rock to’ has concluded after 19 successful dinners inspired by artists from Fleetwood Mac to Radiohead.

 Let us make a special dinner party for you.
-We can accommodate up to 30 guests in any fun, private dining space.
+We can accommodate any number of guests in any fun, private dining space.
 We create and serve fully customized menus with wine, signature cocktail pairings and floral services.

 For more information please contact: